esp-cpp/esp-box-emu/README.md

 It also however has a ATmega 32u4 which allows it to act as a USB gamepad and exposes the NES gamepad over I2C as well.
 For ease of use, the I2C functionality has been wrapped into a [qwiicnes component](./components/qwiicnes).
+There is an example of using this qwiicnes component in the component's example foler.

 #### Joy bonnet